Skip to Content

 How cute are these fluffy little rodents?!

-Prairie dogs belong to the Scuiridae family just like ground squirrels and chipmunks.
-The most common prairie dog species is the black-tailed prairie dog, which is the one you will find in Badlands.
+Prairie dogs belong to the Sciuridae family just like ground squirrels and chipmunks.
+The most common species is the black-tailed prairie dog, which is the one you’ll find in Badlands.

 1. Yellow Mounds Overlook